Configure properties

 ImportantDynamic Properties were removed in CMS 13.
 If your implementation references

 DynamicProperty,DynamicPropertyCollection, or any related APIs, remove those references before upgrading.
-No replacement feature is available — use standard content type properties or custom data stores instead.
+No replacement feature is available.
+Use standard content type properties or custom data stores instead.

 Property types

-You can define properties in code or from Settings > Content Types > {select content type} > Properties.
+Define properties in code or from Settings > Content Types > {select content type} > Properties.
 You can create "non-breaking" changes in the Settings view for certain properties defined in code to override these settings.
 Information displays if a property is defined in code and cannot be changed in the Settings view.
 If you change a property defined in code, you can reset the changes to the values defined in code.

 The following types of properties are used: